Muhammad Bey (defterdar)

 Mahammad Khusraw Bey al-defterdar (محمد خسرو بك الدفتردار; died 1824) was a defterdar and husband of Nazli, the second eldest daughter of Mahammad Ali Pasha.
-Mahammad Bey was one of Mahammad Ali's trustworthy.
+Mahammad Bey was one of Mahammad Ali's trustworthy asssistants.

-His career
+Career

 At first, he was appointed defterdar, and was distinguished by magnanimity, courage and intelligence.

 At the beginning of the month of Safar in the year 1232 AH / 1816 CE, the teacher Ghali attended from the tribal side, with correspondence from Mahammad Bey, who took over the command of Upper Egypt instead of Ibrahim Pasha, who went to the Hejaz to fight Wahhabism in which he mentions the advice of the teacher Ghali and his endeavor to open the doors of collecting money to the treasury, and that he invented something and accounts from which many amounts of money were obtained, and he was met with satisfaction and honor, and he took the pasha and assigned him and made him a clerk of his secret (secret keeper), and he was required to serve him, and he took what he was assigned to and attended for him, which includes the accounts of all the notebooks and pens of innovators and their directors and regional rulers.

 On the first Rabi' al-Awwal 1235 AH / 1819 CE, the Pasha dismissed Mahammad Bey al-Daftardar from the command of Upper Egypt and imitated Ahmed Pasha Ibn Taher Pasha in his place and traveled on the fifth of Rabi' al-Awwal.
 On the seventh of Rabi' al-Awwal, the pasha traveled to Alexandria to inspect the canal, and accompanied him, his son Ibrahim Pasha, Mahammad Bey al-defterdar, the old Katkhuda, and Dabus Oghley.

-Sudan Invasion
+Conquest of Sudan

 Mahammad Ali Pasha entrusted his son-in-law, Mahammad Bey al-defterdar, the conquest of Kordofan, and that region belonged to the Sultan of Darfur, so while Isma'il Kamil Pasha was crawling on Sennar, the army of al-Defterdar marched to its destination on the road to Dongola and Abu Qas, and the journey to Kordofan was deadly arduous for the soldiers because they walked seven consecutive days cutting the distance in a desert that has no water and no planting.

-The defterdar met the army of the deputy of Sultan Muhammad al-Fadl, the Sultan of Darfur, and the two teams clashed in a bloody incident in the town of Barah, north of El-Obeid (April 1821), which ended with the victory of the al-Defertdar army and the occupation of El-Obeid, the capital of Kordofan.
+The defterdar met the army of the deputy of Sultan Muhammad al-Fadl, the Sultan of Darfur, and the two teams clashed in a bloody incident in the town of Barah, north of El Obeid (April 1821), which ended with the victory of the al-Defertdar army and the occupation of El Obeid, the capital of Kordofan.

 The Battle of Barah was the most intense battle the Turkish army fought in the first conquest, in which the Kordofan army showed great courage, but the Egyptian army's cannons overpowered them.
 After the battle, the Sultan of Darfur tried after the battle to take Kordofan back and raided it, but he returned disappointed.